josh-allen-sigma/lmnh_data_pipeline/README.md

 While the kiosks are currently operational, nothing is actually being done with the visitor data yet.
 LMNH wants to develop an automated pipeline that would combine, store, and analyse all the kiosk data automatically, allowing museum staff to access continually-updating information on the museum's operation.

 ## The Solution

+A cloud based data pipeline was developed for LMNH, the pipeline used a variety of technologies including Kafka, AWS EC2, AWS RDS Postgres and Tableau.

 Please find an architecture diagram of the pipeline below:
 ![Architecture Diagram](architecture-diagram.png)

 ## File Explanation
 ### .venv